 Space considerations for JFIP include both the custodial and administrative uses of the Hall.
 County Jail #3 is closed, but County Jail #4 remains open, with approximately 400 prisoners in the building 24 hours a day.
-The District Attorney's Office, SFPD Investigations Unit, and the Adult Probation Department all occupy office space in the Hall.
-In addition, the Sheriff's Department has some administrative offices in the Hall, and the kitchen. laundry, and some of the building's core subsystems support operations at the nearby County Jails #1 and #2.
+The District Attorney's Office, SFPD Investigations Unit, Sheriff's Department, and the Adult Probation Department all occupy office space in the Hall.
+In addition the kitchen, laundry, and some of the building's core subsystems support operations at the nearby County Jails #1 and #2.
 The last Capital Plan updated JFIP to reflect current conditions and existing staff levels at the Hall and also at 555 7th Street, which houses the Public Defender's Office.